jraregris/gordiagram/README.md

 ## Patch shit and configure shit

-Define settings and connections, as simply as possible.
+Define settings and connections between shit, as simply as possible.

 ## Display shit